-BIO 24: Human Anatomy and Physiology 4.0 units - 75 hours
+BIO 24: Human Anatomy and Physiology

 This course provides an introduction to the structure and function of the major organs, essential structures, and physiological principles of the human body with emphasis on primary organ systems to students in health majors.
 Integration of multi-organ functions and relevant terminology will be included.